paulund/content-markdown/README.md

 ### Index Command
 The index command will take the markdown files in the filesystem disk and index the file in the database.

-Whenever a new markdown files is created you can run this command to index the file.
+Whenever a new markdown files is created you need to run this command to index the file.

 ```bash
 php artisan content:index